cchiao/cchiao/README.md

 🏋️‍♀️ I'm currently working on:
 - getting my Masters degree in Learning Far More Math than I did in undergrad
-- contracting with progressive organizations
+- helping progressive organizations with data infrastructure, analysis, visualization
 - my thesis proposal